bgebhardt/home_monitoring/README.md

 - Monitor Powerwall battery charging
     - Alert at certain levels
 - Monitor my indoor thermostat temperature over time and compare to weather forecast
-    - Optimize when to turn on the AC when there is enough solar to offset its use
+    - Optimize when to turn on the AC when there is enough solar generation to offset its use
     - Pre-cool the house

 # Powerwall scripts and monitoring